Over the seven years of this blog’s existence, I’ve noticed one telltale feature in the music criticism dished out by the big names in the field.

-Due to my insatiable sexual appetite and the desire to become the best fuck in bisexual history, I keep up on the scientific literature having to do with sexuality, including the impact of both estrogen or testosterone on the sex drive.
-When it comes to testosterone, there are several common beliefs that qualify as complete bullshit, particularly the notion that too much testosterone automatically results in toxic masculinity or chest-thumping syndrome.
+Due to my insatiable sexual appetite and the desire to become the best fuck in bisexual history, I keep up with the scientific literature having to do with sexuality, including the impact of both estrogen and testosterone on the sex drive.
+When it comes to testosterone, several common beliefs qualify as complete bullshit, particularly the notion that too much testosterone automatically results in toxic masculinity or chest-thumping syndrome.
 A relatively recent scientific study published by PNAS provides ample evidence that the manifestation of testosterone has less to do with uncontrolled aggression and more to do with seeking status in the pack: “These findings are inconsistent with a simple relationship between testosterone and aggression and provide causal evidence for a more complex role for testosterone in driving status-enhancing behaviors in males.”

 There’s plenty of evidence of status-seeking behaviors in the work of male music critics: exaggerated language designed to anger or delight the reader, depending on the reader’s opinion of the music; the arrogant dismissal of contrary opinions; and, above all, the overuse of superlatives and absolutes.
 The critical response to The Who Sings My Generation is typical:

 - “The most ferociously powerful guitars and drums yet captured on a rock record” (Unterberger)

 - “The Who Sings My Generation became the blueprint for much of the subsequent garage rock, heavy metal, and punk.”
 (Kemp)